Safe seat: United Kingdom

 Even the safest of seats can be – and sometimes are – upset.
 Whilst it is rare for the opposition to take such seats, outside candidates may be able to.
 Examples include the election of Peter Law and George Galloway in very safe Labour seats in 2005, Jim Murphy in the Eastwood constituency in Scotland in 1997, Martin Bell in the safe Conservative seat of Tatton in 1997, and most recently, Helen Morgan in the Conservatives' historically safest seat, North Shropshire, in a by-election in 2021.

 The loss of safe seats can become historic moments: the defeat of Michael Portillo in his "safe" Conservative seat in 1997 created the "Portillo moment".
 That expression has since been used to describe huge voting swings that generally usher in a new government, as occurred in 1997.
 Similarly, in 2015, the Labour Party lost many formerly safe seats in Scotland, including Kirkcaldy and Cowdenbeath, which had previously been held by former Prime Minister Gordon Brown, and Paisley and Renfrewshire South, the seat of shadow Foreign Secretary Douglas Alexander.
 In both cases, swings of over 25% to the SNP were recorded.
 In the 2019 general election, Labour lost many formerly safe seats that were part of its 'Red Wall' in northern England.
 These defeats represented about 20% of the party's overall 2017 vote in such seats.

 United States

-Many American commentators have decried the tendency of most House seats to become safe seats, decreasing the number of contested seats in every cycle.
-This is due to a variety of disparate factors.
-The first involves migration patterns in the United States.
-Works by the Pew Research Center and author Bill Bishop show how like-minded voters will gravitate toward communities with shared values.
-Cities such as Berkeley, California, and Ogden, Utah, consistently elect members of one party due to their populations.
-The second factor revolves around partisan gerrymandering.
-Many congressional districts are gerrymandered – drawn by state legislatures to be all but unwinnable for the district's minority party (with only a handful of districts, either in strong pockets of support or in order to avoid court challenges of racial discrimination, allocated to the minority party), or with districts split through bipartisan agreements to ensure incumbent protection (such as maintaining heavily Democratic urban districts and heavily Republican rural districts).
-Specific U.S. States, congressional districts, and senate seats since 2000 are sometimes referred to as "solid blue" (Democratic Party) or "solid red" (Republican Party) after the use of these colors in television maps on election night.

-The Cook Partisan Voting Index rates congressional districts on how strongly they lean towards either major party.
+The Cook Partisan Voting Index rates congressional districts on how strongly they lean toward either major party.
 As of the 2022 redistricting, California's 12th district is the most Democratic at D+40, while Alabama's 4th district is the most Republican at R+33.